 • Shade which provides savings on air conditioning costs, cools parking lots, and reduces fumes from engines and fuel tanks;

 • Acting as a windbreak which can reduce fuel consumption and provide energy savings in winter;

 • Providing a calming effect on vehicle traffic; and

 • Increasing property values.

 Fairport’s Tree Board is comprised of five volunteer members including Board Chair Kenneth G. Rohr, Kathy Clark, Pamela Kott, Maureen Merritt and Zakery Steele.
 The board, supported by the staff of the Village’s Public Works Department, prepares an annual Tree Plan, requests funding for the forestry program, and oversees caretaking efforts.
 The Tree Board generally meets quarterly, with all meetings being open to the public.
-The board's scheduled meetings are as follows: March 14, June 13, September 12, and November14 at 7:00 P.M. and are in the Village Hall Board Room at 31 South Main Street.
+The board's scheduled meetings are held the second Wednesday of the following months: March, June, September, and November at 7:00 P.M. and are in the Village Hall Board Room at 31 South Main Street.
 Questions or concerns can be directed to the Tree Board through the Village’s administrative offices.